Distribution functions for a family of axially symmetric galaxy models: DFs for the family of disks

 However, we can generate a better DF if we took only the even part of (\ref{DFm1B1}) and using the maximum entropy principle to obtain

-As it is shown in figure \ref{fig:DFm1B}, there is a zone of zero probability, just in the intersection of black zones produced by $f_{1}^{(B)}(\varepsilon, \pm L_z)$, and there are also two maximum probability stripes.
+As it is shown in figure \ref{fig:DFm1B}, where we plot the contours of $\tilde{f}_{1}^{(B)}$ for $\Omega=\pi/4$ with $\alpha=1$ in figure \ref{fig:DFm1B}(a) and $\alpha=10$ in figure \ref{fig:DFm1B}(b), and for $\Omega=\pi/16$ with $\alpha=1$ in figure \ref{fig:DFm1B}(c), and $\alpha=10$ in figure \ref{fig:DFm1B}(d), there is a zone of zero probability, just in the intersection of black zones produced by $\tilde{f}_{1}^{(B)}(\varepsilon, \pm L_z)$, and there are also two maximum probability stripes.
 The variation of the $\Omega$ parameter leads to the change of inclination of the maximum probability stripes and it is easy to see that the DF would be invariant under the sign of $\Omega$, by the definition of the even part.
 Furthermore, $\alpha$ plays a similar role than in figure \ref{fig:DFm1A}, increasing the probability of finding stars with high $L_z$ as $\alpha$ increases and vice versa.